 Solar home basics: what are they?

 Most commonly, a solar home refers to a household that has a rooftop photovoltaic (PV) array or ground mount solar system installed in order to generate usable electricity from the sun.
-Often times, solar-powered houses include solar batteries attached to PV arrays to store energy produced from solar panels.
+Oftentimes, solar-powered houses include solar batteries attached to PV arrays to store energy produced from solar panels.
 In certain cases, having a solar home could mean that your property produces enough electricity and stores it effectively enough to have a very minimal grid reliance, or enough energy independence to go completely off the grid.
-For this reason, many homeowners associate the term “solar home” with any household that is completely powered by solar energy though it can also reference grid connected and hybrid solar systems.
+For this reason, many homeowners associate the term “solar home” with any household that is completely powered by solar energy though it can also reference grid-connected and hybrid solar systems.

-Types of solar houses
+Types of solar-powered houses

 Do you have questions about solar panel systems?
-Learn more by visiting EnergySage’s home for educational content all about solar installations.
+Learn more by visiting EnergySage’s home for educational content about solar installations.

 Building-integrated photovoltaics (BIPV)

 Building-integrated photovoltaics, or BIPV, refers to solar technologies that are incorporated into the original structure or materials of a building.
 Solar panels are considered building attached photovoltaics (BAPV), as they are retroactively fitted to buildings and homes and thus are not part of the original building envelope.
-Real products like the Tesla Solar Roof and Certainteed Solar Shingles, as well as products yet to come like solar windows, all fall under the BIPV umbrella.
+Products like the Tesla Solar Roof and Certainteed Solar Shingles, as well as products yet to come like solar windows, all fall under the BIPV umbrella.
 Some of these technologies are available or will be soon, and others (like solar windows) are still a ways from becoming a realistic energy solution for most consumers.

 Passive solar technology

 Passive solar is a home energy concept that relies on heat from the sun.
 In a passive solar house, heat is collected as the sun shines through south-facing windows, and it is retained in “thermal mass”, or materials that best store heat (concrete, brick, stone, or tile, usually).
 Unlike solar panel systems, passive solar doesn’t provide any electrical power to your home – rather, it can reduce your reliance on a heating or cooling system to maintain the climate in your home, which enables you to use less energy.
 This form of energy efficiency compliments solar systems as it reduces the kWh demands placed on a solar system.

 Solar hot water systems